elaforge/karya/doc/INSTALL.md

 ## MISC

 `tools/run_profile` expects `ps2pdf` in the path, which is part of ghostscript.
 It's fine if it's not, but you'll get ps instead of pdf.
+Help with heap profiling would be very welcome!